I got this email over the weekend:

 This looks like great stuff.
 I've had Dapper on my TODO list for awhile now and something like this would be killer.

-Adam over 12 years ago
+Adam about 13 years ago

 Adam